 Herbal remedies do not undergo testing for safety and effectiveness by the federal government.
 They are not approved by the FDA, and do not have to meet the same standards for manufacturing and packaging that drugs do.

-To learn more about GERD and heartburn, download your copy of the Harvard Medical School Guide: Cooling Heartburn.
+To learn more about GERD and heartburn, read Harvard Medical School Guide: Cooling Heartburn.